Help us improve your experience.

 The CA profile includes the certificate information used for authentication.
 It includes the public key that SSL proxy uses when generating a new certificate.

-This certificate will be attached as a certificate chain.
+You can attach this certificate as a certificate chain.

 • Apply the signing certificate as root-ca in the SSL proxy profile.